ossf/scorecard/docs/checks.md

 Security Policy Specific Text (1/10 points):
   - Specific text providing basic or general information about vulnerability and disclosure practices, expectations, and/or timelines
-  - Text should include a total of 2 or more hits which match (case insensitive) `vuln` and as in "Vulnerability" or "vulnerabilities";
+  - Text should include a total of 2 or more hits which match (case-insensitive) `vuln` and as in "Vulnerability" or "vulnerabilities";
     `disclos` as "Disclosure" or "disclose";
     and numbers which convey expectations of times, e.g., 30 days or 90 days